849183/DistributedSystemsLab/README.md

 Any administrative task (data base migrations…) must be executed as a unique and isolated process but always:
 •	Use the same codebase and config as the regular app processes.
 At app/DB/db_init.sql and basic_commands.txt scripts information about administration processes can be found.

+---

+### 12. Processes
+Execute the app as one or more stateless processes.
+Any data that needs to persist must be stored in a backing service.
+At the tests/ it can be appreciated that the app runs as a light web process (uvicorn) and in a separate way the tests in another autonomous process (pytest tests/).